fedora-python/portingguide/source/strings.rst

 Ideally, every “stringy” value will explicitly and unambiguously be one of these types (or the native string, below).
-This means that you need to go through the entire codebase, and decide these two types.
+This means that you need to go through the entire codebase, and decide which value is what type these two types.
 Unfortunately, this process generally cannot be automated.

-We recommend replacing the word "string" in developer documentation (e.g. docstrings) with either “text”/“text string” or “bytes”/“byte string”, as appropriate.
+We recommend replacing the word "string" in developer documentation (including docstrings and comments) with either “text”/“text string” or “bytes”/“byte string”, as appropriate.

 The Native String
 -----------------